clojusc/ltest/README.md

 In the example above, we used the arbitrary namespace metadata of `:unit`, `:integration`, and `:system` for our different types of tests.
-Now that you have made these annotations in the test namespaces, you can use them directly with `lein`, too (without using ltest), should you so choose.
+Now that you have made these annotations in the test namespaces, you can use them directly with `lein`, too (without using ltest, should you so choose).
 Simply add this to your `project.clj` file's `:test` profile:

 ```clj